databyjp/docs/docs/weaviate/concepts/cluster.md

 3. **Node Maintenance or Replacement**: If a node requires maintenance (e.g., hardware upgrades) or replacement, shard replicas can be moved to temporary or replacement nodes to ensure continuous availability during the maintenance window.

+## Resharding in Multi-Node Clusters

+Resharding is a dynamic process that allows administrators to redistribute data across nodes in a multi-node Weaviate cluster without downtime.
+This feature enables you to adjust the number of shards in a cluster, providing greater flexibility in managing your data distribution and cluster performance.

+### How Resharding Works

+When a resharding operation is initiated, Weaviate creates new shard mappings and migrates vector embeddings and metadata in batches.
+The distributed hash ring is updated to reflect the new topology, ensuring minimal disruption to existing operations.

+### Key Capabilities

+- **Automatic Load Balancing**: Prevents node overload during migration by intelligently distributing data
+- **Configurable Migration**: Control batch sizes and migration speed to match your infrastructure's capabilities
+- **Data Integrity**: Real-time consistency checks ensure no data is lost during the process
+- **Rollback Support**: If a migration encounters issues, you can roll back to the previous state
+- **Progress Monitoring**: Dedicated endpoints allow tracking of resharding operations in real-time

+### Typical Use Cases

+Resharding is particularly useful in scenarios such as:
+- Scaling your cluster to handle increased data or query loads
+- Rebalancing data after adding or removing nodes
+- Optimizing data distribution for improved query performance across your cluster

 ## Node Discovery

 By default, Weaviate nodes in a cluster use a gossip-like protocol through [Hashicorp's Memberlist](https://github.com/hashicorp/memberlist) to communicate node state and failure scenarios.